Italy in October: All You Need to Know

 October is an ideal time to visit Italy.
 This is when the warmth of the summer sun still lingers in the air and you can breathe in the intoxicating smell of harvested crops as you wander through the countryside devoid of summer crowds.

-The temperature in Italy during October can range anywhere between 13°C to 21°C in the central part of the country, while in Rome the average temperature is between 12°C to 22°C. You can expect mercury to climb up to a comfortable 24°C in southern Italy in October.
+The temperature in Italy during October can range anywhere from 13°C to 21°C in the central part of the country, while in Rome the average temperature is between 12°C to 22°C. You can expect the mercury to climb up to a comfortable 24°C in southern Italy in October.
 In contrast to this, the northern parts of the country are much cooler and humid with temperatures dropping as low as 7°C, while the upper limit in these areas is 18°C. Do expect a little bit of rain although it isn’t as rainy compared to summer and spring.

 For a seasonal overview, take a look at our best time to visit Italy travel guide.

 Weather in Italy in October - Rainfall and Temperatures

 |Avg Daily (°F)||56||58||63||68||76||85||90||86||81||74||65||59|

 |Avg Rainfall (mm)||25||20||19||18||33||6||7||0||42||38||49||96|

 |Avg Daily (°C)||27||23||18|